-Length Full Year

-Prerequistes Nil - Successful completion of Year 10 Facilish recommendes
+Learning Area English Length Full Year Study Level Stage 1 Nil - Successful completion of Prerequistes Year 10 English recommended

 Students in this class experience a similar learning journey to that featured in English, but with a specific focus that directly connects into English Literary Studies at Year 12 level.
-The course content features more independent, self-directed tasks, such as wider novel-reading, journalling and some individual poetry study.
+The course content features more independent, selfdirected tasks, such as wider novel-reading, journalling and some individual poetry study.
 This course also contains an introduction to Literary Theory (Semester Two), as well as end of semester exams.
 All the learning that takes place in this course aims to directly foreground the types of tasks and outcomes that appear in the equivalent Year 12 subject.
 All students will study a novel, a film, a play and poetry, as well as a variety of other elements as directed by individual teachers.
-Tasks may take on written and oral/multi-modal forms.
+Tasks may take on written and oral/ multi-modal forms.